-Editor's Note: Please view our photo gallery, "Using Vehicles for Concealment and Cover," for extended coverage.
+Editor's note: View our related photo gallery, "Using Vehicles for Concealment and Cover."

 On Sept.
 6, 2009, veteran Kansas City (Mo.)
 PD officers Dean McGinness and Eric Turner responded to a minor traffic collision.
 A driver later identified as 36-year-old Exae Chavez-Gutierrez hit a tree in a local park.
 It looked to be a run-of-the mill call.
 When the officers arrived, however, everything went sideways.
 And a vehicle kept everything from going south.

 Officer McGinness arrived first and stopped his patrol car near Gutierrez, who was walking away from his vehicle in an odd manner.
 McGinness angled his vehicle in a tactical manner, providing a barrier between himself and Gutierrez.
 As soon as McGinness got out of the vehicle, Gutierrez started shooting at him.
 McGinness returned fire from his driver's side door, but he moved back and fell.
 He was able to get to the trunk area and return fire from a kneeling shooting position.

 Officer Turner saw this gun battle taking place as he arrived.
 He saw McGinness fall and thought his partner had been shot.
 Turner immediately engaged Gutierrez and then ran to the rear of Officer McGinness's patrol vehicle, using the unit as cover and concealment.
 McGinness shot from a kneeling shooting position and Turner shot from a crouching shooting position.
 Gutierrez died in the gun battle.
 A toxicology report later confirmed Gutierrez had alcohol and marijuana in his system.